thrld/thrld.github.io/_posts/2016-10-16-a-simple-pitchfork-scraper-(part-1).md

     writer.writerows(res)
 {% endhighlight %}

 The following will be important for the third part of the tutorial.
-Let's save a subset of the results using *pickle* to be able to re-import them later:
+Let's save a subset of the results using *pickle* to be able to re-import them later.
+To be precise, I extract the *videoID* from the youtube link to each video.
+Note that the links are always at the fifth<sup><a href='#fn2' id='ref2'>2</a></sup> position (the data are structured now, like a data.frame in R) and youtube links are standardized (the videoID can always be found at the same position within the link).
+Here is one example how one could do it:

 {% highlight python linenos %}
 # save links only as pickle object